icdevsorg/icrc75.mo/readme.md

 For more details on the ICRC-75 standard, refer to the [ICRC-75 Standard Document](https://github.com/dfinity/ICRC/issues/75).

+## OVS Default Behavior

+This motoko class has a default OVS behavior that sends cycles to the developer to provide funding for maintenance and continued development.
+In accordance with the OVS specification and ICRC85, this behavior may be overridden by another OVS sharing heuristic or turned off.
+We encourage all users to implement some form of OVS sharing as it helps us provide quality software and support to the community.

+Default behavior: 1 XDR per month for up to 10,000 actions;  1 additional XDR per month for each additional 10,000 actions.
+Max of 10 XDR per month per canister.

+Default Beneficiary: ICDevs.org

+Additional Behavior: Utilizes the timerTool by Pan Industrial: https://github.com/PanIndustrial-Org/timerTool

 ## Contributing

 We welcome contributions to improve the ICRC-75 implementation.
 Please submit issues and pull requests via GitHub.